jparkk04/database-take-home/solution.md

 What needs to be optimized:
 Number of lines
 Length of the lines
-Probability of going to the other graph for larger numbers
+Probability of going to the other graph for larger numbers (not used)

 Testing Results:
 initial testing (5 lines): length 8